2019 Blog Posts

 |As always, at the close of the year, the media publish obit roundups for those we lost over the past year.
 Here, we look at the writers and other creative figures we lost.|

-tv star dies, of course there’s always international coverage – as with this past year,
+a film or tv star dies, of course there’s always international coverage – as with this

 [age 90].
 Even someone widely known just for a single role, as a voice actor, gets widespread headline

 coverage – this year Douglas Rain, the soft-spoken Canadian actor who was

 the voice of HAL in 2001, who died age 90.
 Sondra Locke is best known as Clint